 Of course one of the obvious ways to do this is to create a comprehensive profile on LinkedIn – which can, in effect, be your personal website.
 These days, employers will often refer to your LinkedIn page even before they look at your CV because they believe they get a more ‘rounded’ view of you as an individual; and here lies the opportunity, the opportunity to sell yourself – or your brand image – much more effectively.
 The principal information it provides can include: a main profile (which explains not only who you are, but what you’re good at); your experience and abilities; projects; role endorsements; and, crucially, personal recommendations from colleagues or managers.
 All of these combine to create a ‘brochure’ of you, offering the reader a picture of you - and some testimonials to back it up.

 And this information (about you) can also be drawn from other people, through networking; doing market research on yourself.
 This allows you to create a picture in your mind as to what, exactly, this product is, its main features and benefits and you can now work on developing an ‘elevator pitch’ in which you describe, in 30 seconds, who you are and what is good about you.
 This is your own, personal brand image.

-Employers tend to think about the challenges they have in their business and you want to find a way to provide value by solving those problems.
+Post pandemic employers tend to think about the challenges they have in their business and you want to find a way to provide value by solving those problems.